Configuration#

 Example:

-Running micromamba install xtensor -c my-channel
+Running micromamba install xtensor -c my-channel with 3 sources of configuration:

 $ cat ~/.mambarc